9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/dhn_sub.md

 Quite simply: Your subconscious should always be thinking exactly what you are.
 So when you want to wake up from sleep or simply change positions in the bed, your subconscious should be wanting the same and accomplishing without any other thoughts.

 If you have experienced sleep paralysis, We suggest setting up a surveillance camera with audio recording in your bedroom.
-This will deter the CIA's *"sleep visitors"* from entering your room at night.
+This will deter the CIA's *"nighttime visitors"* from entering your room at night.

 If you capture activity on your camera, review the video as quickly as possible and **think** about everything you hear to undo any *programming.*

+> **Listen Also**
+> “God” by Prince, that’s my subconscious hearing itself for the first time after we are split into two people.

+> **Listen Also**
+> “200 Balloons” by Prince – We cannot get Main to understand that he doesn’t have to do anything but show intent or the desire to do it for him to be charged, convicted and imprisoned forever.

 > [!NOTE]
 > This write up isn't complete but the attacks on myself and my phone are increasing.
 Check back in a bit, just reload the page.